WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. noun: blood relationship.

+- kneel (past tense/past participle: knelt/kneeled)

+  1. verb: be in or assume a position in which the body is supported by a knee or the knees, as when praying or showing submission.

+     _"they knelt down and prayed"_

 - knight

   1. noun: (in the Middle Ages) a man who served his sovereign or lord as a mounted soldier in armor.